 Chiropractic can help with both types of injuries.
 Adjustments and alignments can be performed specifically for those who have been in car accidents and suffered from whiplash.
 The pressure on the discs and nerves is released when the spine is returned to its proper alignment.
 Chiropractic massage can be used to help relieve the pain and discomfort from soft tissue injuries.
 If you have been in a car accident, schedule an appointment with us before relying on pain medications and surgery.

-Arthritis is a condition that is caused by the wearing down of the cartilage between joints.
-Some of the major joints that are affected are the knees, hips, back, neck, and hands/wrist.
-Arthritis can be painful and can cause the affected areas to not function properly.
+Arthritis is a condition caused by the cartilage's wearing down between joints.
+Some major joints affected are the knees, hips, back, neck, and hands/wrists.
+Arthritis can be painful and can cause the affected areas not to function correctly.
 Arthritis in one area can cause arthritis or other problems in a different joint.
 For instance, if you have arthritis in your left knee, you may compensate for this by putting more pressure on your right side, leading to right hip problems.

-Pain killers can cause temporary relief from pain and discomfort, but it is not a long term solution.
+Painkillers can cause temporary relief from pain and discomfort, but it is not a long-term solution.
 Chiropractic can alleviate pain by releasing pressure on the nervous system with proper alignment.
-It can also restore proper joint movement, helping to ensure that you use proper motion so that you do not cause injury to other parts of your body.
-We are not concerned strictly with the affected area, but rather the body as a whole.
-We aim to restore and maintain proper movement and functionality to increase your overall well being.
+It can also restore proper joint movement, helping to ensure that you use good motion and avoid causing injury to other parts of your body.
+We are not concerned strictly with the affected area but rather with the body as a whole.
+We aim to restore and maintain proper movement and functionality to increase your overall well-being.

 One common form of joint dysfunction is sacroiliac joint dysfunction, which occurs where the base of the spine meets the pelvis.
 It causes low back pain and prohibits movement.
 This condition is often misdiagnosed because the symptoms are similar to sciatica or a herniated disc.

-Your chiropractor can properly diagnose this condition and provide relief.
-Using specific adjustments for the affected joint can return proper mobility and relieve pain.
+Your chiropractor can properly diagnose this condition and provide relief by using specific adjustments so the affected joint can return to proper mobility and relieve pain.
 If you have joint pain, visit us for relief.

-Pain along the spinal column in your neck or back is usually caused by subluxations, or misalignments of your vertebrae.
+Pain along the spinal column in your neck or back is usually caused by subluxations or misalignments of your vertebrae.
 A small misalignment can cause pain by causing pressure on nerves.
 Left untreated, these subluxations can cause muscle spasms and increasing pain.
-Chiropractic adjustments properly align your spine so that pressure on joints and nerves is released.
+Chiropractic adjustments properly align your spine to release pressure on joints and nerves.
 It is a direct treatment for the cause of the pain, not a temporary relief like pain relievers or massage.
-If you are experiencing back or neck pain visit us today.
+If you are experiencing back or neck pain, visit us today.

 Many people believe that headaches are caused by loud noise, being tired, or being stressed.
 While these are all factors that can lead to headaches, the direct cause is tightness in the neck and shoulders.
 The tightness can cause misalignments in the vertebrae of your neck, resulting in pain.
 80% of all headaches originate from the neck.
 With a typical cervicogenic (neck origin) headache, a person usually feels pain starting at the base of the skull which radiates into the temples, eyeballs, and forehead.
 Massage of the neck and shoulder muscles can release tension, and a chiropractic adjustment can realign the vertebrae in your neck.
 Chiropractic can help eliminate the cause of your headaches rather than offering a temporary relief from the symptoms.

 Sciatica is a condition that results when the sciatic nerve becomes irritated.
 Bulging discs, spinal subluxations, and muscle spasms can all cause increased pressure on the sciatic nerve.
-When this happens it causes pain, numbness, and weakness in the lower back and leg.
-To properly treat sciatica the cause of the condition needs to be diagnosed and properly treated.
+When this happens, it causes pain, numbness, and weakness in the lower back and leg.
+To properly treat sciatica, the condition's cause must be diagnosed and properly treated.
 Your chiropractor can help you do this.